RespiraWorks/inventor-config/CAD Templates/README.md

-# Engineering-Knowledge-Hub
+# CAD Drawing Templates
-A place for templates, instructions, work instructions, and any other referenced helpful across all of RespiraWorks' projects.
+These can be used to replace the default inventor templates for all Respiraworks Drawings